breatheco-de/content/src/content/how-to/welcome-to-github.md

 > A repository is just a folder with code inside.
 For example, this repository contains [all the code for the React.js library](https://github.com/facebook/react).

 ![The typical GitHub Repository Page](https://raw.githubusercontent.com/breatheco-de/knowledge-base/main/images/breatheco-de-exercise-postcard-The-ideal-first-project-for-anyone-interested-in-practicing-HTML-CSS-with-a-real-life-example-.png)

-Above you can see an explanation of the typical Github Repository Page
+Above, you can see an explanation of the typical GitHub Repository Page

 ### Everything in GitHub revolves around code repositories:

-1. You can create new repositories for every project you start, and upload your code into that repo.
+1. You can create new repositories for every project you start, and upload your code into those repos.
-2. Share the repo with everyone, people 👍🏼 like it, 📣 comment on it, open tickets about bug fixes, ask for new features, etc.
+2. Share the repo with everyone; people 👍🏼 like it, 📣 comment on it, open tickets about bug fixes, ask for new features, etc.
 3. Give access to other developers to edit your code inside your repository.
-4. Any stranger can download your code, make changes and propose the changes for your approval.
+4. Anyone can download your code, make changes and propose the changes for your approval.
 5. Many other fabulous things you will discover.

 ### Liking and bookmarking a repository

-The GitHub Star ⭐️ is the primary way to bookmark other people's repositories; it is a good idea to bookmark a repo because you will probably lose track of it; there are millions of amazing repos.
+The GitHub Star ⭐️ is the primary way to bookmark other people's repositories.
+It is a good idea to bookmark a repo because you will probably lose track of it; there are millions of amazing repos.
 You can categorize them.

 We recommend you bookmark most of the academy repositories, as you will need and use them a lot.
 Here are a few of them: